Our Writers

 Endymion Beer

-Endymion BeerEndymion Beer is Trevor’s friend, colleague and namesake and is an illustrator, writer and naturalist.
+Endymion BeerEndymion Beer is an illustrator, writer and naturalist.
 She is currently the National Youth Officer for the British Naturalists Association.

 Cindy Cowling